Boluwatifeolaa/LITA-_CLASS_DOCUMENTATION/README.md

 - What department has the highest staff
 - The most paid staff

-### Data Analysis
-This is where we calculate some basic lines of code or queries or even some of the DAX expressions used during your analysis ;

-1. SQL
-SELECT * From Employee
-Where AB309 = 'Admin'

 ### Data Visualization
 Few extracted columns from the table i worked on and image from the document i worked on